'Somewhere between mesmerising and terrifying': ten of the weirdest musical instruments out there

 7. Zeusaphone

 You might be alarmed by this instrument, which sends long arcs of electricity flying in all directions.
-But it’s yours to own - for a few thousand pounds.
+Not only is it perfectly safe to use, however, it’s also yours to own and cherish - for a few thousand dollars / pounds.

-Named after Zeus, ancient Greek god of lightning, this musical tesla coil is unlikely to be joining your local amateur orchestra anytime soon.
+Named after Zeus, the ancient Greek god of lightning (among other roles and responsibilities), this musical tesla coil is unlikely to be joining your local amateur orchestra anytime soon.
 Thanks to its theatricality, however, it has formed a central role in various stage shows, not least Björk's 2011 performance piece Biophilia, during a song called ‘Thunderbolt’.

 8. Pikasso guitar